paulkernfeld/simple-block-stream/README.md

 `make-fixture --outputPath fixture.json --fixtureHeight 1000`

 Use the `fromFixture` method to read a fixture out.
-The fixture acts just like a `SimpleBlockStream`.
+The fixture acts just like a `SimpleBlockStream`, except that it closes after whole fixture is done.

 ```js
 var SimpleBlockStream = require('simple-block-stream')